 About ten years ago, during the worst of the Great Recession, I finished college.
 I had no job and six figures of student loan debt starting repayment.

 It was terrifying.
 I spent hours every day crafting cover letters and tweaking my resume.
 Most employers ghosted me — not even taking the time to say thanks for your effort.

 I carry the hardships of that time with me to this very day.
-Yet my challenges were nothing compared to what many in the class of 2020 are experiencing.
+Each year new classes graduate and face new challenges.

 With this in mind, I’ve put together some tips for those who haven’t found a job but who have student loans.

 Tip #1: Sign Up for Income-Driven Repayment

 One of the biggest perks of having federal student loans is having access to Income-Driven Repayment Plans.
 These plans allow borrowers to make payments based upon what they can afford rather than what they owe.
 For borrowers not earning any money, it means monthly payments of $0.
 These $0 payment months are superior to a forbearance or a deferment for two main reasons: First, making $0 payments can count towards student loan forgiveness programs like Public Service Loan Forgiveness.
 Second, deferments and forbearances are limited resources.
 Borrowers can stay on income-driven repayment as long as they like.

 The default plan is the Standard Repayment Plan.
 In most cases, this is also the repayment plan with the highest monthly payment.
 For someone without a job, the default plan is probably the worst repayment option.